Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 3. Hide menu based on screen size

-`hidden` prop is used to hide the horizontal menu at given screen size.
+The `hidden` prop is used to hide the horizontal menu at a given screen size.
 The menu will be accessible from the Hamburger menu icon only which is known as the Vertical Overlay Menu.
 You can change the screen size from which you want to hide the horizontal menu.

-In the example below, the horizontal menu is visible above the `lg` breakpoint and on screen size below the `lg` breakpoint, it will change to a vertical overlay menu which can be accessed from the Hamburger menu icon.
+In the example below, the horizontal menu is visible above the `lg` breakpoint and on screen size below the `lg` breakpoint, it will change to the vertical overlay menu which can be accessed from the Hamburger menu icon.

 ```tsx
 const hidden = useMediaQuery((theme: Theme) => theme.breakpoints.down('lg'))